-(a function with order $ 0 $), the function $ \{ 2^{1}, 2^{2}, \dots, 2^{30} \} \ni N \mapsto \tfrac{ 1 }{ 15 \cdot \sqrt{ N } } \in (0,1] $ (order line $ \frac{ 1 }{ 2 } $) and the function $ \{ 2^{1}, 2^{2}, \dots, 2^{30} \} \ni N \mapsto \tfrac{ 1 }{ 15 \cdot N } \in (0,1] $ (order line $ 1 $) in Figure~\ref{f:nonrate}.
-In the standard literature in computational stochastics (see, e.g., Kloeden \& Platen~\cite{kp92}) the Euler-Maruyama scheme is shown to converge in the numerically weak sense with order $ 1 $ if the coefficients of the SDE are smooth and globally Lipschitz continuous (see Chapter~8 in Kloeden \& Platen~\cite{kp92} for the precise assumptions) and therefore, the order line~$ 1 $ is plotted in Figure~\ref{f:nonrate}.
-Moreover, the function with order~$ 0 $ is included in Figure~\ref{f:nonrate} so that one can compare the graph visually with a function which has convergence order $0$.
-According to our simulations, the approximation error for the mean $ \E[X(2)] $ does not drop far below $ \frac{ 1 }{ 100 } $ even for $ N = 2^{ 30 } > 10^9 $ time discretisations.
-This indicates that calculating the mean $ \E[X(T)] $ with the Euler-Maruyama method up to a high precision requires a huge computational effort.
+(a function with order $ 0 $), the function $ \{ 2^{1}, 2^{2}, \ldots, 2^{30} \} \ni N \mapsto\frac{ 1 }{ 15 \cdot\sqrt{ N } } \in (0,1] $ (order line $ \frac{ 1 }{ 2 } $) and the function $ \{ 2^{1}, 2^{2}, \ldots, 2^{30} \} \ni N \mapsto\frac{ 1 }{ 15 \cdot N } \in (0,1] $ (order line $ 1 $) in Figure~\ref{fnonrate}.
+In the standard literature in computational stochastics (see, e.g., Kloeden and Platen~\cite{kp92}) the Euler--Maruyama scheme is shown to converge in the numerically weak sense with order $ 1 $ if the coefficients of the SDE are smooth and globally Lipschitz continuous (see Chapter~8 in Kloeden and Platen~\cite{kp92} for the precise assumptions) and, therefore, the order line~$ 1 $ is plotted in Figure~\ref{fnonrate}.
+Moreover, the function with order~$ 0 $ is included in Figure~\ref{fnonrate} so that one can compare the graph visually with a function which has convergence order $0$.
+According to our simulations, the approximation error for the mean $ \E[X(2)] $ does not drop far below $ \frac{ 1 }{ 100 } $ even for $ N = 2^{ 30 } > 10^9 $ time discretizations.
+This indicates that calculating the mean $ \E[X(T)] $ with the Euler--Maruyama method up to a high precision requires a huge computational effort.
 In particular, this suggests for applications that an approximation cannot, in general, be assumed to be very close to the exact value even after a very high computational effort.